 Laojun Mountain National Park shelters a remarkably diverse array of plants, particularly in its rhododendron forests.
 More than 10 percent of the world's rhododendron species are found here.

 Nineteen of the 92 mammal species and 79 of the 152 bird species found at Laojun Mountain are included on the global Convention on International Trade in Endangered Species (CITES) list.
 Laojun also hosts two of only 11 known populations of the Yunnan golden monkey.
-With less than 2,000 remaining, these primates are among the most endangered in the world and are, along with the giant panda, one of the most endangered species in China.
+With only 3,000 remaining, these primates are among the most endangered in the world and are, along with the giant panda, one of the most endangered species in China.
 Survival of the Yunnan golden monkey is critical for cultural as well as scientific reasons, and protecting its habitat requires immediate conservation action.

 The Conservancy has played a major role in Laojun Mountain's transition into a national park.
 We are: